Estimate Time7 min

 Roth 401(k)

-A Roth 401(k) mixes the advantages of a 401(k), in that contributions are made regularly and directly from your paycheck, and a Roth IRA, in that contributions are made after taxes are taken out.
-In a Roth 401(k), your money can then potentially grow tax-free,5 and you don't have to pay any taxes when you withdraw in retirement after age 59½, or after age 55 if you retire from the employer where the account is held.
-Similar to a Roth IRA, you must satisfy the 5-year rule before withdrawing any funds to avoid paying potential penalties or taxes.
-Unlike a Roth IRA, there are no income limits.
-Many people open and contribute to a Roth 401(k) early in their careers when they have less income and consequently have a lower income tax rate.
+A Roth 401(k) is a type of 401(k) that employers often offer alongside the traditional 401(k), where contributions are made through regular payroll deductions after taxes are taken out.
+In a Roth 401(k), your money can then potentially grow tax-free,7 and you won't have to pay any taxes when you withdraw in retirement after age 59½.8 Similar to a Roth IRA, you must satisfy the 5-year rule before withdrawing any funds to avoid paying potential penalties or taxes.
+Unlike a Roth IRA, there are no income limits for contributing to a Roth 401(k).
+However, the annual contribution limits still apply to the total of your Roth and traditional 401(k) deferrals combined.
+Workers whose employers offer a Roth 401(k) option could benefit from opening and contributing to it early in their careers, when they may have less income and a lower income tax rate.

 HSA